Counselling and Therapy for Parents

 What a session looks like

 Sessions are 50 minutes, online or in Mount Colah.
-Each session holds both threads: what’s happening for you, and what’s happening at home with your child.
-The balance shifts week to week depending on what you’re carrying.
+Each session holds two sides of the work: what's happening for you, and what's happening at home with your child.
+The balance shifts week to week depending on what you're carrying.

-Some sessions are mostly about you — working through anxiety, processing something from your week, untangling a pattern that keeps surfacing.
-Others are more focused on your child, decoding a specific behaviour, building a new response, making sense of something that happened.
-Often it’s both at once, because the two are rarely separate.
+Some sessions are mostly about you, working through anxiety, processing something from your week, untangling a pattern that keeps surfacing.
+Others focus more on your child: decoding a behaviour, building a new response, making sense of something that happened.
+Often it's both at once, because the two are rarely separate.

-You leave each session with both a clearer sense of yourself and a concrete step forward.
+You leave each session with a clearer sense of yourself and a concrete step forward.

 You don’t have to carry the weight of parenting alone.